Arpit3839/remarkable-kale-f5eae/content/pages/index.md

     type: form_section
     background_image: /images/festive-pluto.jpg
     title: Learn and grow with MentorPad
-    subtitle: >-
-      We transforms mentorship by helping mentors and mentees connect, collaborate and learn together.
 seo:
   title: Stackbit Startup Theme
   description: The preview of the Startup theme